Getting a credit card is an exciting financial milestone that most people pass at some point in their lives.

 While revolving lines of credit are comparable to credit cards, non-revolving lines of credit are comparable to student loans or even auto loans.
 Once the borrower has paid back all the funds with interest, the line of credit cannot be used again.

-This credit line is somewhat less flexible than the revolving line of credit because it does not reset to its original limit at the end of a billing period.
+This credit line is somewhat less flexible than the revolving line of credit.
+This is because it does not reset to its original limit at the end of a billing period.
 This inability to reset its amount means a non-revolving credit line is a temporary service.

 Once the maximum account has been withdrawn and all the credit bills have been paid back, then the line of credit will close.
 If necessary, then it is possible to apply for another credit line.